Home Warranty Payout Limits: How Much Will They Actually Pay?

 Scenario 3: Pre-Existing Condition Denial

 Your water heater fails 60 days after coverage starts.
 The technician notes signs of prior sediment buildup.
-The claim is denied entirely as a pre-existing condition.
+The claim is denied entirely as a pre-existing condition (one of the top denial reasons in 2026).

 • Warranty pays: $0